jdewit/bootstrap-timepicker/README.md

 Status
 ======
-This project is no longer maintained.
-If you'd like to help maintain this plugin just let me know and I will make you a collaborator.
+This project is alive again.
+While the maintainers clean things up, it would be best if you download a release archive from the Releases tab instead of using the HEAD code.
+The maintainers will be preparing new releases to take care of longstanding issues.
 Otherwise, fork away or use some of the other excellent timepickers available.

 Demos & Documentation